ashish1009/IKan-Kreate/README.md

 IKan Library can be used independently to develop your own Editor/Game

 ### How to Use the library
-`{...} directory where IKan Engine is cloned`
   - Link the libikan.a in your project...
+  - Include the IKHeaders.h to use all the interface files that are important

   - Link libz.tbd framwork
   - Link libbz.2.1.0.8.tbd framwork

-  - Include the IKHeaders.h to use all the interface files that are important
+  - Include the Assimp libraries
+`{...} directory where IKan Engine is cloned`
+    - {...}/Vendors/Assimp/lib/libassimp.5.2.4.dylib
+    - {...}/Vendors/Assimp/lib/libminizip.1.dylib
+    - {...}/Vendors/Assimp/lib/libpugixml.1.13.dylib

 ### Preprocessors
   - `IK_ENABLE_LOG` : To enable logger in Engine